tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 a single space after bullets, enforces a consistency that matches well with the available linting rules.

-**FIXME**

-This formatting could also be influenced by plugins...

-I you want support for GFM tables and checkbox lists, say, in you github project's `README.md` file, you will want to add the `remark-gfm` plugin.
-This has to be loaded before any associated "linting" plugins since they require the content to be appropriately parsed before it can be interpreted by the "linting" routines.
+This formatting can also be influenced by [plugins][remark-plugins] which extend the parser and compiler.
+Since this blog uses tables (an extension to [Commonmark][] provided by [Github Flavoured Markdown][gfm]), I add the [`remark-gfm`][remark-gfm] plugin so that the fixing routine will ensure my table columns are nicely padded and aligned.
+I also get support for checkboxes (which I occasionally use) and strikethroughs (which I seldom use).
 There are some options to this module, but the defaults seem to work well.

-If you are writing a blog, like this one, that uses [Jekyll][] to generate static content from Markdown, you will want to add the `remark-frontmatter` plugin as well.
-This will prevent the delimiters for the front matter block (`---`) from raising errors.
-There are some optional settings, but the defaults work well for this case.
+As you will see bellow, there are corresponding linting rules that highlight issues with this extended Markdown.
+These rules have to be loaded *after* the plugin since they require the content to be appropriately parsed before it can be interpreted by the linting routines.

 ## Linting Markdown